Theomat/theomat.github.io/_pages/cnrs.md

 Feedback
 ===

+**Note that this was during the previous mandate, I do not know the stance of the current mandate.**

 After a failed year, you might want to get feedback to improve for next year.
 It is near impossible to get any official feedback from the jury, I mean you will get some but not anything that will be useful to you.
 Instead, after the second week of September you can send a mail to the president of the jury to ask for informal feedback.